Load the kids up for some American fun this year at the Stars & Stripes Festival at Freedom Hill in Sterling Heights, June 25-28, 2015.

 Over the years, this festival has gained a reputation as one of the largest free festivals and this year, it is expected to draw in around half a million guests for four days of true American fun.

-Families can expect a full midway carnival complete with rides, food, games, a BMX show, banana derby, white tiger exhibit, petting zoo, fireworks display and much more!
+Families can expect a full midway carnival complete with rides, food, games, banana derby, a white tiger exhibit, petting zoo, pig racing, fireworks display and much, much more.

-Stop by to see the Vietnam Memorial Wall, which will be on display for all three days of the festival as part of Salute to America.
+Stop by to see the Vietnam Memorial Wall, which will be on display during the festival as part of Salute to America.

-The Stars & Stripes Festival takes place from noon until 11 p.m.
-Thursday-Sunday.
+The Stars & Stripes Festival starts Thursday and continues noon until 11 p.m.
+Friday-Sunday.

 Admission to the festival is free.
-Single-day ride wristbands are $25.
-Free parking is available at the Meijer on Van Dyke Avenue with a free shuttle service to the festival.
+Ride wristbands cost $25, with half off wristbands on Thursday.
+Free parking is available at the Meijer on Utica Road in Fraser with a free shuttle service to the festival.